Symmetry resolved entanglement in gapped integrable systems: a corner transfer matrix approach: Gapped XXZ spin-chain

 The XXZ chain is solvable by Bethe Ansatz techniques; unfortunately this framework is not very effective to study the entanglement properties both in the coordinate \cite{vidal1} and in the algebraic \cite{bjms-06,ss-08,sst-06,ncc-08,amt-09,km-10,ms-19,s-19,g-19} approach.
 On the other hand, the CTM solution for the XXZ chain is a powerful tool to compute the entanglement entropies; in this approach, the reduced density matrix is related to the partition function of the six-vertex model on a strip with a cut.
 In Ref. \cite{peschel1} $H_{\mathrm{CTM}}$ has been found to be of the form (\ref{eq:diagonalform}) with

 and $n_j$ being some fermionic number operators.
-The relation between the correlation length of the model and $\epsilon$, in the critical regime $\xi\gg 1$, is \cite{baxter}
+Since in the thermodynamic limit, the ground-state of the gapped XXZ spin-chain is doubly degenerate we should clarify which state we are going to deal with in this section.
+The entanglement Hamiltonian \eqref{eq:diagonalform} together with \eqref{eq:singleparticlelevelXXZ} selects by construction the ground state that does not break the inversion symmetry, i.e. the one that in the limit of large $\Delta$ is $(|N_1\rangle+|N_2\rangle)/\sqrt2$ where $|N_i\rangle$ are the two possible N\'eel states.
+However, we prefer to work with the more physical symmetry breaking state $|N_i\rangle$.
+In CTM approach this can be constructed with an entanglement Hamiltonian of the form \eqref{eq:diagonalform} where the sum over $j$ starts from $1$ rather than $0$, i.e.

+In the remaining part of this section we always focus on the symmetry breaking ground state with the above $H_{\mathrm{CTM}}$.
+If one is interested into the other state, analogous results may easily be derived.

-The entanglement spectrum is obtained by filling in all the possible ways the single particle levels in (\ref{eq:diagonalform}) (i.e. setting all $n_j$ equal either to 0 or 1).
+The entanglement spectrum is obtained by filling in all the possible ways the single particle levels in (\ref{eq:diagonalform2}) (i.e. setting all $n_j$ equal either to 0 or 1).
 The resulting levels are equally spaced with spacing $2 \epsilon$ and highly degenerate.
-The degeneracy of the level $2\epsilon s$, with $s=\sum_j j$ (see (\ref{eq:singleparticlelevelXXZ})) is $2 \mathcal{Q}(s)$, where $\mathcal{Q}(s)$ is the number of partitions of $s$ into smaller non-repeated integers (including zero).
-The factor 2 in front of $\mathcal{Q}(s)$ comes from the overall double degeneracy given by the zero mode $n_0=0,1$ with $\epsilon_0=0$.
+The degeneracy of the level $2\epsilon s$, with $s=\sum_j j$ (see (\ref{eq:singleparticlelevelXXZ})) is $\mathcal{Q}(s)$, the number of partitions of $s$ into smaller non-repeated integers (including zero).
 (Notice we use the non-standard symbol $\mathcal{Q}(s)$ instead of $q(s)$ to avoid confusion with $q$, the charge sector.)

 We want to characterise how the entanglement of the semi-infinite line $A$ with respect to its complement splits into the different sectors with fixed magnetisation $S_z\equiv \sum_j \sigma^z_j/2$.
 We indicate with $q$ the possible values, in the subsystem $A$, of the {\it difference} of the magnetisation with respect to the antiferromagnetic N\'eel state chosen as a reference configuration.
 Such variable $q$ is quantised in terms of integer numbers (each spin flip leads to a change of magnetisation of $\pm1$), i.e. $q\in {\mathbb Z}$.
 With a slight abuse of language, we will refer to $q$ as the magnetisation, although it is a magnetisation difference.
 To derive the symmetry resolved entanglement, we first write $\mathcal{Z}_n(q)$, defined in (\ref{eq:defF}), as